 The Tower Bridge was previously part of U.S. Route 40.
-Currently the Tower Bridge carries cars, has a walkway for pedestrians, and is maintained by the State as part of State Route 275.
+Today the Tower Bridge carries cars, has a walkway for pedestrians, and is maintained by the State as part of State Route 275.
 State Route 275 is the shortest highway in California, running from one end of the bridge to the other, a length of 738 feet.
 The state relinquished the rest of the highway to the City of Sacramento on one side, and to the City of West Sacramento on the other more than a decade ago.

 It is always a treat to be in Old Sacramento and to watch the middle section of the bridge raised to allow a large vessel or tall sailboat to pass.
 A warning siren alerts cars and pedestrians, and a crossing barrier is activated to block traffic until it is safe to cross.

-The Tower Bridge was painted gold in 2002 after a vote by Sacramento residents as to the preferred color.
-The choices were all gold, green, gold and silver, burgundy, or silver and gold.
+The bridge was painted gold in 2002 after a vote by Sacramento residents living within a 35-mile radius.
+The color choices were all gold, green, gold and silver, burgundy, or silver and gold.
 I recall the vote well as I voted for “green” and green lost.
 It took me a while to get used to the newly painted gold (or goldenrod yellow as some would describe it) Tower Bridge.

-As I think about it in retrospect, I do not believe that a dark green would have showcased the Tower Bridge design elements anywhere near as well as does the gold.
+To sum up, as I think about it in retrospect, I do not believe that a dark green would have showcased the bridge design elements anywhere near as well as does the gold.
 So, it was a good thing that I was on the losing end of the vote in 2002.

-Question: If you voted in 2002 – what color did you vote for?
+If you voted for your preferred color in 2002 – what color did you vote for?